-An easy, delicious crowd pleaser you can prepare at home and throw on the barbecue at camp
+This lamb dish is an easy and delicious crowd pleaser you can prepare at home and throw on the barbecue at the camp.

 Time: 10 mins to make marinade, an hour to marinade, 15 mins to cook